amishabhojwani/Whale_And_Dolphin_Image_Classification/README.md

-# Dolphin and Whale Families Image Classification
+# Introduction

 In this repository you will find Jupyter Notebooks with Python code to build a model that will succesfully identify 5 cetacean families (families of whales and dolphins) with 70% accuracy.
 You will also find a pdf of a Canva slideshow I used when presenting this project.

-# Code for Deep Learning Image Classification Models
+# Repository Structure

 The code (in the `Code` subdirectory) for this project can be split in two batches: